Simple and near-optimal algorithms for hidden stratification and multi-group learning: A simple multi-group learning algorithm

 \prepend can also handle the setting where both the number of groups and the number of hypotheses are infinite, so long as the {pseudo-dimension} of $\ell \circ \Hcal$ and the VC-dimension of $\Gcal$ are bounded.

-\begin{theorem} Suppose that the pseudo-dimension of $\ell \circ \Hcal$ and the VC-dimension of $\Gcal$ are bounded above by $d$, and $\gamma>0$ is given.
+\begin{theorem} Suppose that both the pseudo-dimension of $\ell \circ \Hcal$ and the VC-dimension of $\Gcal$ are bounded above by $d$, and $\gamma>0$ is given.
 There is a setting of $\epsilon_n(\cdot)$ such that the following holds.
-If \pref{alg:prepend} is run with groups $\Gcal_{n, \gamma}$, then with probability $1-\delta$, it terminates with a predictor $f$ satisfying
+If \pref{alg:prepend} is run with groups $\Gcal_{n, \gamma}$, then with probability $1-\delta$, it returns a predictor $f$ satisfying